Unbiased Binning for Fairness-aware Attribute Representation: Introduction

-Thus, we propose a practically scalable solution for $\eps$-biased binning based on a local search around equal-size binning.
-A key component of our practical solution is a divide and conquer $\DnC$ algorithm that finds a near-optimal $\eps$-biased binning in a near-linear time.
-We prove that when $\DnC$ fails to find a valid solution, the problem is infeasible.
-The $\DnC$ algorithm can serve as a heuristic for finding a practical (non-optimal) solution for the problem.
+Thus, we propose a practically scalable solution for $\eps$-biased binning based on a local search around the initial binning.
+A key component of our practical solution is a divide-and-conquer ($\DnC$) algorithm that finds a valid $\eps$-biased binning in near-linear time.
+We prove that when $\DnC$ fails to find a valid solution, the problem is infeasible. $\DnC$ can serve as an efficient and scalable algorithm for finding a practical (not necessarily optimal) solution for the problem.
 The local search $\LS$ algorithm uses the output of $\DnC$ to limit its search space to only the combinations with smaller objective values.
+Unlike our $\DP$ algorithms, the $\DnC$ and $\LS$ algorithms are general, and not limited to equal-size binning.
+Table~\ref{tab:results} summarizes the key aspects of our proposed algorithms.